christiannkoch/Proactive-Caching-ACDC/README.md

 	- probationaryFirst
 	- leftFirst
 	- rightFirst
--   The segment eviction strategy for the MISC sategory.
-The MISC sategory is the category that includes all not specified categories.
+-   The segment eviction strategy for the MISC category.
+The MISC category is the category that includes all not specified categories.
 -   The MISC category
 -   A List of tuples of segment eviction strategies and categories.
 A cache segment will be created for each tuple.
 Example: LRU,Music,LRU,Entertainment
 -   A Double value that represents the minimum segment size.